testomatio/reporter/README.md

   * `php`
 * `--java-tests` option is avaiable for Java projects, and can be set if path to tests is different then `src/test/java`.
 When this option is enable, `lang` option is automatically set to `java`
 * `--env-file <envfile>` option to load environment variables from .env file.
 Inside env file TESTOMATIO credentials like `TESTOMATIO` api key or [S3 config](#attaching-test-artifacts) can be stored.
+* `--timelimit <time>` set a timer to silently kill a long-running reporter process due to network or other issues.
+For instance, use `--set-timeout=3` to stop process after 3 secs.

 > *Notice:* All options from [Advanced Usage](#advanced-usage) are also available for JUnit reporter